-Find out what gifts people are buying and how much they're spending with these graduation gift spending statistics.
+Find out what graduation gifts people are buying and how much they're spending in 2023 with these graduation spending statistics.

 As all those years of hard work, late nights, essays, exams, and lectures has finally paid off and you're ready to move on to the next stage of your journey.